ecmwf/anemoi-datasets/docs/building/sources/grib.rst

 .. literalinclude:: yaml/grib2.yaml
    :language: yaml

-You can also read a collection of GRIB files, using Unix' shell wildcards_:
+You can also read a collection of GRIB files, using Unix' shell wildcards_ (see also :py:func:`glob.glob`):

 .. literalinclude:: yaml/grib3.yaml
    :language: yaml